Jonathan2251/lbd/source/c++.rst

   ==========================  ===========================  ===========================

 Input files atomics.ll and atomics-fences.ll include the llvm atomic IRs test.
-Input files ch12_atomics.cpp and ch12_atomics-fences.cpp are the C++ source files for generating llvm atomic IRs.
+Input files ch12_atomics.cpp and ch12_atomics-fences.cpp are the C++
+files for generating llvm atomic IRs.
 The C++ files need to run with clang options "clang++ -pthread -std=c++11".